 If you get involved in a truck accident in San Antonio, there are certain steps that you need to take after the crash to protect your rights.
-As an injured accident victim, it is up to you or your truck accident lawyer to prove your case against the truck driver or trucking company to collect financial compensation.
+As an injured accident victim, it is up to you or your San Antonio truck accident attorney to prove your case against the truck driver or trucking company to collect financial compensation.
 You can prove a case using key evidence and documents, including this checklist of important records to obtain.

 The Police Report